dylan-motu/snd-usb-motu/readme.md

 ## Disclaimer

-This is experimental software intended for development and testing only.
+This is experimental software.
-It may cause unexpected behavior, high latency, or audio glitches.
 Use at your own risk.

 **This driver is not officially supported or endorsed by MOTU, Inc.**